 A 2011 GABF medalist, this doppelbock has a full, luscious body.
-Though named for the fourth-century patron saint of Christmas, that’s actually American illustrator Thomas Nast’s nineteenth-century portrait of Santa Claus on the label.
+Though named after the fourth-century patron saint of Christmas, that’s actually American illustrator Thomas Nast’s 19th-century portrait of Santa Claus on the label.

 Southern Tier’s new holiday ale for 2012 was made in the tradition of Sweden glögg.
 Though it’s brewed with figs, orange peel and spices, it’s not one of those over-bearing Red Zinger-like tea mixes.
 Its body is rich and creamy, not unlike the brewery’s highly-regarded autumn seasonal, Pumking.

-At 10 percent alcohol, this rich, chocolate-like Russian imperial stout seems like it oughta be dessert.
-On draft, though, it’s so easy-drinking.
+At 10 percent alcohol, this rich, chocolate-like Russian imperial stout seems like it oughta be dessert–on draft, however, it’s easy-drinking.
 Sometimes it’s fun being a little bit naughty.

-always strikes me as an unusual ale for the holidays, and not just because its so distinctively hoppy.
+This always strikes me as an unusual ale for the holidays, and not just because it’s so distinctively hoppy.
 It’s the label’s raised clenched fist that throws me – a very un-Santa-like pose.

 A nod to the true roots of the holiday season, though I highly doubt the Druids of 200 B.C. were enjoying ales flavored with vanilla.
 This is an exceptionally creamy winter warmer.